 The time needed to complete and file Schedule B will vary depending on individual circumstances.
-The estimated average time is 2 hours, 53 minutes.
+The estimated burden for employers filing Schedule B is approved under OMB control number 1545-0029 and is included in the estimates shown in the Instructions for Form 941.